Bond Losses in Post-Auction Resale Markets: Causes and Consequences

-61 Pages Posted: 17 Jan 2020 Last revised: 21 Sep 2023
+62 Pages Posted: 17 Jan 2020 Last revised: 21 Sep 2023

-This paper documents the existence of primary dealers' losses in Treasury bond markets and investigates how these losses affect financial stability.
-Using a novel data set, which tracks more than 2,350 primary-to-secondary transactions, we find that bond losses for primary dealers are prevalent, and were severe during the financial crisis.
-Our results indicate that liquidity constraints are a major source of bond losses observed in the secondary market.
-We also find that financial market instability is correlated with these losses.
-Using an alternating market experiment, we show that bond losses are higher under discriminatory auctions compared to uniform auctions release.
+that bond losses for primary-dealers are pervasive and were severe during the financial crisis.
+Our results indicate that liquidity constraint is a major source of the observed losses.
+We also find that financial sector value is correlated with these losses.
+Using an alternating market

-JEL Classification: C57, C58, D44.
+JEL Classification: C57, C58, D44, G1, G2

 Suggested Citation: Suggested Citation